 How to Choose the Right AD&D Policy

-- The Definition of “Accident”: The policy’s definition is crucial.
-Ensure it is broad and does not have unreasonable limitations.
+- Definition of “Accident”: Ensure it’s broad and doesn’t have unreasonable limitations.

 - Time and Cause Limitations: Check the window of time between the accident and the loss (death or dismemberment).
 Most policies require the loss to occur within a specific period, such as 90 or 365 days.